Pink Sand Press: What Can Happen When Your Agent Decides to Become Your Publisher

 THE CONTRACTS

-Both of the contracts Clark signed–the RedRock agency contract and the Pink Sand publishing contract –are attached to her original complaint
+Both of the contracts Clark signed–the RedRock agency contract and the Pink Sand publishing contract –are attached to her original complaint.

 The agency contract looks reasonably standard to me, though it imposes a three-year term that the author can terminate only in the event of breach by the agent–not ideal.
 It also has an arbitration clause, which could complicate things for Clark’s legal effort to be released.